canjs/can-route/can-route.md

 Use `route(url, defaults)` to create a route.
-A route is a mapping from a url to an object (that is the route's state).
+A route is a mapping from a url to an object (that is the route’s state).
 In order to map to a specific properties in the url, prepend a colon to the name of the property like: